CityTropes/Arduino_basics/README.md

 8. Ultrasonic_Sensor: connecting and setting 'trigger' and 'echo' pins.
 Program that measures distance (from sensor) every second.
 Works in range 2cm - 400cm.
 Output to the Serial Monitor.

 9. Temperature_And_Humidity_Sensor: take measurement every 4 seconds, output temperature in °C and humidity % to the Serial Monitor.

+10. Analog_Joystick: program for an analog joystick (basically potentiometers that return analog values) that reads full X-Y values (connected on board's analog in) + button press (connected to digital).
+Output values from 0 to 1024 to the Serial Monitor.